nitin-sharma04/Gemini-Clone/README.md

 ---

-## 📜 License
+## 📝 License
 This project is **open-source** and free to use.
 Give it a ⭐ if you like it!

 ---

-🚀 **Enjoy the AI-powered chat experience and stay tuned for updates!** 😊
+🚀 **Enjoy the chatbot experience and stay tuned for updates!** 😊

-Let me know if you want any modifications! 🚀
+Let me know if you need any modifications! 🚀